gicentre/litvis/documents/tutorials/elmVegaliteWalkthrough/elmVegaliteWalkthrough4.md

         ]
 ```

-The only difference between this and the previous example is that we now `BindScales` based on the selection rather than provide a conditional encoding of color.
+The only difference between this and the previous example is that we now call `seBindScales` based on the selection rather than provide a conditional encoding of color.

 The ability to determine the scale of a chart based on a selection is useful in implementing a common visualization design pattern, that of 'context and focus' (or sometimes referred to as 'overview and detail on demand').
 We can achieve this by setting the scale of one view based on the selection in another.